How To Make Your Invention Real | MAKO Design + Invent

 • Take pictures of your invention and watermark the date you took them.

-Taking these critical steps in documenting your idea will protect you in the long-run when the inevitable idea contestant comes forward.
+Taking these critical steps to document your idea will protect you in the long run when an inevitable competitor with a similar idea comes forward.

 Product research will help you understand whether your idea already exists.
 There are key steps to take in product research they are: